-Complainant's written statement
+- Complainant's written statement

-Respondent's written statement
+- Respondent's written statement

-Investigative summary
+- Investigative summary Pertinent policies

-Pertinent policies
+Other documents utilized by the Title IX Coordinator that he/she deems relevant to the adjudication.

 Once the investigation is complete the school strives to complete the investigative report within 5 business days.
 The investigative report is made up of confidential information.
 Therefore, the complainant and respondent may review the report, but it will not be copied, and may not be removed by any party.
 Those reviewing the investigative report will be permitted to take notes.